zhengwang125/SimPlay/README.md

 # SimPlay

-This is the implementation of "Similar Sports Play Retrieval with Deep Reinforcement Learning".
+This is the implementation of "Similar Sports Play Retrieval with Deep Reinforcement Learning" (TKDE'22).

 ## Requirements